manujSharmaM/key-value-data-store/README.md

 const store = new datastore("./datastore.txt");
 ...

-### After instanitating the class you could use "store" for CRD operations as shown below in Unit-Testing
+### After instanitating the class, You could use "store" for CRD operations as shown below

-## Unit-Testing

 To create a key-value in existing or new data store file ...